What do you do when you’re ready to stop taking Suboxone?

-A lot of people begin worrying about getting off of buprenorphine medications—including Suboxone (buprenorphine/naloxone)—before they even begin their treatment program.
-It’s one of the topics that comes up often when people call us for more information before starting treatment and during their orientation appointment.
+A lot of people begin worrying about getting off of buprenorphine medications—including Suboxone (buprenorphine/naloxone)—before they even begin their treatment program for opioid use disorder.
+It’s one of the topics that comes up often when people call us for more information before starting treatment and during their first appointment.
 Here are some of the common questions we encounter about tapering off Suboxone:

 How long should I expect to take Suboxone before beginning my taper?

-Even if they really wish you could be completely medication-free, the fact is that stopping cold turkey leads to withdrawal, which often spurs people to start using again.
-If your loved ones want the best for you, let them know that continuing to follow medical advice about your tapering process is what’s best for you.
+Even if they really wish you could be completely medication-free, the fact is that stopping cold turkey leads to opioid withdrawal, which is miserable enough that it often spurs people to start using again.
+If your loved ones want the best for you, let them know that continuing to follow the advice of medical professionals about your tapering schedule is what’s best for you.

 What if I start the process and it’s not working for me?
 Can I bring my dose back up?

-Yes, many people discover that they’re not as ready to taper as they had assumed.
-When this happens, they frequently decide to resume taking a higher dose and postpone tapering until a future date.
+Yes, it’s very normal for people to begin stepping down their Suboxone dose only to discover that they’re not as ready to taper as they had assumed.
+When this happens, they frequently decide to resume taking their previous daily dose and postpone tapering until a future date.

 The smallest dose available is 2mg, but going from 2mg to zero feels like too big of a drop.